 Collaborative Ovarian Cancer Research Study

-The Roswell Park Cancer Institute and University of Pittsburgh Cancer Institute Ovarian Cancer Specialized Program of Research Excellence (SPORE) brings together investigators to perform innovative clinical trials for treatment of patients with primary and recurrent ovarian cancer, and prevention of relapse in patients in remission.
+The Roswell Park Comprehensive Cancer Center and University of Pittsburgh Cancer Institute Ovarian Cancer Specialized Program of Research Excellence (SPORE) brings together investigators to perform innovative clinical trials for treatment of patients with primary and recurrent ovarian cancer, and prevention of relapse in patients in remission.
 Four projects have been carefully designed usingimmune-based approaches that have the potential to change how ovarian cancer is treated within five years.